What you'll learn:

 You will need one very special item for this project - dry ice.
 I found our dry ice at a local grocery store, but I have seen it sold at Walmart and Cash n Carry.
 Ask the butcher if your store has any, or if they know where you can get some.
 Typically it costs about $1 a pound.
 This project uses 5-10 pounds, but you can make dry ice-ice cream with leftovers!

-Comet Craters: It might be well known that comets create craters, but some comets are so large they can have craters themselves.
+Can comets have craters?
+It might be well known that comets create craters, but some comets are so large they can have craters themselves.
 It is difficult to find such comets, however, since the surface changes so rapidly that impact evidence sublimates away!